 A status report template saves time, but ProjectManager.com saves even more by automating much of the process.
 You can create a status report with a keystroke, customizing and filtering the data to target your audience, and easily see the planned versus actual project progress.

 Now that you’ve downloaded and created your status report, here’s how you can import it into ProjectManager.com.
 Our software makes it easy and saves time, so that whether you’re generating monthly, weekly, daily or even hourly reports you can do so without having it negatively impact on the project’s progress.

-One your landing page, on the upper left-hand side is the main menu.
+Open your landing page.
+On the upper left-hand side is the main menu.
 Click on it and a drop-down menu shows itself.
 Select the Import option, and you will then be asked to chose the file you wish to import, which can be either in Excel or CSV format.
 It’s as easy as that.